cyberark/secrets-provider-for-k8s/STYLE.md

 When writing tests, treat your descriptions as prose to be read and understood by humans.

 ## Code
-Cyberark Secrets Provider for K8S code favors readability over cleverness.
+Cyberark Secrets Provider for Kubernetes code favors readability over cleverness.

 ## Contributing
 If this guide is lacking, please feel free to open a pull request to include additional guidelines.